littlebee/strongarm/README.md

 ### 3d print the files in `src/webapp/public/arm-parts`
 ## Go shopping:
+Note that I receive no compensation of any form from Amazon, it's just the one place where I know you can find all of these parts.
+Please do shop around.
+Temu and others have some of these parts for half as much.

 | quantity | part needed | cost | link |
 | -------- | ----------- | ---- | ---- |
 | 1 | 35Kgcm 270&deg; servo for end effector| 28.96 | [amazon](https://www.amazon.com/gp/product/B07S9XZYN2/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1) |